Oman395/ShockBot/README.md

 - [Package Installer for Python](https://pip.pypa.io/en/stable/installation/), or pip, is required to install some dependencies.
 In your command terminal (Which can be opened with Windows + R, then typing cmd), paste in `python -m ensurepip --upgrade` and let it run.

 ## Running the Bot
 - Download this repository and unzip it.
-Go into the `ShockBot` folder, then the `discord_bot` folder, and open the file labeled `.env`
+Go into the `ShockBot` folder, then the `discord_bot` folder, and create a file named `.env`
   - Open up the [Discord Developer Portal](https://discord.com/developers/applications), and sign into your account.
 From there, click "New Application.
 Give it any name you want, and click Create
   - From there, go to the `Installation` tab, and enable User Install if it is not enabled already.
   - Then, go to the Bot tab, and click `Reset Token`.
 Copy the new token it displays.
-  - Go back to the `.env` file in the `ShockBot` folder, and paste it between the quotation marks.
+  - Go back to the `.env` file in the `discord_bot` folder, and write the line `bot_token=""` and paste the token between the quotation marks.
 - Next, open `config.json` in the same folder.
   - Open discord, and get your User ID.
     - This can be done by going to your settings, then advanced, and turning on Developer Mode.